PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 - House Arrest: You may be required to wear an ankle monitor and prohibited from leaving your house unless it is to go to work.

 You can be punished with any combination of the options above.
 Furthermore, if convicted, you will be left with a permanent criminal record that can follow you for the rest of your life.
 This can make it more difficult to get a job, obtain a loan to buy a house, or apply for professional licenses.
-The best way to avoid these life-altering consequences is to seek the assistance of an experienced criminal defense lawyer.
+The best way to avoid these life-altering consequences is to seek the assistance of an experienced criminal defense attorney.

 If you are being charged with a theft crime, contact the Stuart legal team at The Law Offices of David Golden, P.A. for legal help today.
 A conviction will change your life forever, so you need to be sure you have the best lawyer to advocate for you and protect your rights.
 Call The Law Offices of David Golden, P.A. today at 772-220-4400 for your free case evaluation.